TritonDataCenter/rfd/rfd/0139/README.md

   deepEqual results though.
 If the object changes after deepEqual is called, then it prints out the modified version.
     https://github.com/joyent/smartos-live/blob/master/src/fw/tools/nodeunit.patch
+- nodeunit asserts don't allow a final string argument to print context/description of the assert.
+That forces test output to be near useless for debuggin

 ### Appendix D: mocha